-Aquaculture is an established industry in the Northern Territory, currently valued at AU$25 million per year.
-There are significant opportunities for expansion in production capability to meet market demand.
+Fishing and aquaculture are established industries in the Northern Territory, currently valued at AU$120 million per year.
+There are significant opportunities for expansion to meet growing market demand.

 Investors can purchase an established business, enter into partnerships with local businesses, or develop greenfield projects.